entrelacs

 Each new arrow is assimilated from its farthest ancestors, that is, entrelacs.
 One first assimilates entrelacs, then entrelacs’ children arrows, then their grandchildren, and so on up to the overall assimilated arrow.

-To ensure each mathematically definable arrow is stored at most once, the assimilation process may operate the whole mass storage device as a giant content-indexed open-addressed reentrant hash-table.
+To ensure each mathematically definable arrow is stored at most once, the assimilation process operates the whole mass storage as a giant content-indexed open-addressed reentrant hash-table.

 Main Steps of an Arrow Assimilation